ANTONIOPSD/Multi_Tor_Http_Request/README.md

 Once you have all your Tor proccesses running, you can run one of the next scripts:

 ## 02_Run_Request_Only_Tor.py
-This scrip runs an http request in a loop using a different running Tor process each time
+This script runs an http request in a loop using a different running Tor process each time

 <br />